-Our receivables from the distribution of electricity are collected from REPs that supply the electricity we distribute to our customers.
-Currently, we do business with 74 REPs.
-Adverse economic conditions, structural problems in the market served by ERCOT or financial difficulties of one or more REPs could impair the ability of these retail providers to pay for our services or could cause them to delay such payments.
+Our receivables from the distribution of electricity are collected from REPs that supply the electricity we distribute to their customers.
+As of December 31, 2008, we did business with 79 REPs.
+Adverse economic conditions, structural problems in the market served by ERCOT or financial difficulties of one or more REPs could impair the ability of these REPs to pay for our services or could cause them to delay such payments.
 We depend on these REPs to remit payments on a timely basis.
-Applicable regulatory provisions require that customers be shifted to a provider of last resort if a retail electric provider cannot make timely payments.
-Applicable Texas Utility Commission regulations limit the extent to which we can demand security from REPs for payment of its delivery charges.
+Applicable regulatory provisions require that customers be shifted to a provider of last resort if a REP cannot make timely payments.
+Applicable Texas Utility Commission regulations significantly limit the extent to which we can demand credit protection from REPs for payments not made prior to the shift to the provider of last resort.
+However, the Texas Utility Commission is currently considering proposed revisions to those regulations that, as currently proposed, would (i) increase the credit protections that could be required from REPs and (ii) allow utilities to defer the loss of payments for recovery in a future rate case.
+Whether such revised regulations will ultimately be adopted and their terms cannot now be determined.
 RRI, through its subsidiaries, is our largest customer.
-Approximately 48% of CenterPoint Houston's \$141 million in billed receivables from REPs at December 31, 2007 was owed by subsidiaries of RRI.
-Any delay or default in payment could adversely affect our cash flows, financial condition and results of operations.
+Approximately 46% of our \$141 million in billed receivables from REPs at December 31, 2008 was owed by subsidiaries of RRI.
+Any delay or default in payment by REPs such as RRI could adversely affect our cash flows, financial condition and results of operations.
+RRI's unsecured debt ratings are currently below investment grade.
+If RRI were unable to meet its obligations, it could consider, among various options, restructuring under the bankruptcy laws, in which event RRI's subsidiaries might seek to avoid honoring their obligations and claims might be made by creditors involving payments we have received from RRI's subsidiaries.

-Rate regulation of our business may delay or deny our ability to earn a reasonable return and fully recover its costs.
+Rate regulation of our business may delay or deny our ability to earn a reasonable return and fully recover our costs.

-Our rates are regulated by certain municipalities and the Texas Utility Commission based on an analysis of its invested capital and its expenses in a test year.
-Thus, the rates that we are allowed to charge may not match its expenses at any given time.
-In this connection, pursuant to the Settlement Agreement, discussed in "Business - Regulation - State and Local Regulation - Rate Agreement" in Item 1 of this report, until June 30, 2010 we are limited in our ability to request rate relief.
-The regulatory process by which rates are determined may not always result in rates that will produce full recovery of our costs and enable us to earn a reasonable return on its invested capital.
+Our rates are regulated by certain municipalities and the Texas Utility Commission based on an analysis of our invested capital and our expenses in a test year.
+Thus, the rates that we are allowed to charge may not match our expenses at any given time.
+The regulatory process by which rates are determined may not always result in rates that will produce full recovery of our costs and enable us to earn a reasonable return on our invested capital.